JoshMcKin/simple_model/README.md

 ## Notes

-Release 1.2+ no longer create instance variables, just uses the attributes hash as the data store.
+Release 1.2+ no longer creates instance variables, just uses the attributes hash as the data store.

 ## Thanks